 "Yes, my name is Tabata Inori, ma'am."
 Inori bowed again in her seat.

-"Why do you keep saying random things?
-This is no bet!"
+"Please, your phone!"
 Inori's voice rose, irritation sharpening her words.

 More officers gathered, drawn by the growing tension.
 One bellowed, "Hey, watch your mouth!
 You don't talk to a captain that way."